Nehar: Plot

 So Anmol goes to identify the body, and at his funeral, Ishrat walks by, and when she sees Batool, she runs away.
 She tells Mazhar this and they wonder what relationship Batool has with Komal's family.
 After Komal gives birth to a boy named Saud, Mazhar and Ishrat try to burn her in the kitchen but the neighbors see this and Komal is brought to the hospital.
 When Anmol shows Batool pictures of Komal, Saud and Mazhar, Batool tells Anmol about Mazhar's evil past.
-Once the police gets involved and Anmol arrives to the hospital, Mazhar and Ishrat take Saud and escape.
+Once the police becomes involved and Anmol arrives to the hospital, Mazhar and Ishrat take Saud and escape.

-Anmol starts an online campaign for people to fight aganist dowry, which is called "#JusticeForKomal", receives much support.
+Anmol starts an online campaign for people to fight against dowry, which is called "#JusticeForKomal", receives much support.
 Mazhar and Ishrat give Saud to an unknown person, so they can get some money to go somewhere else.
 After Mazhar and Ishrat rest at Mehwish's house, she expels them since she doesn't want to be caught with them because of her husband catching them.
 But, after they leave, Mehwish is arrested anyway.
 Soon, Mazhar and Ishrat are both arrested and Anmol hires a lawyer to fight Mazhar in court.

 Saud is left on a bridge by the woman who had him, which Anmol and Adeel see, so they get Saud and bring him back home to Komal.
 At court, the lawyer puts all the evidence against Mazhar, and bring in Batool and Kabir as witnesses.
-After that, Mazhar is sentenced to be hanged until death and Ishrat is sentenced to stay in jail until death.
+After that, Mazhar is sentenced to death by hanging and Ishrat is sentenced to life in jail.
 When Mazhar asks to see Ishrat before the hanging, Ishrat refuses to see him.

 Zohra goes to Kabir, admitting her mistake, and asks for Anmol and Adeel to get married.
 Erum arrives, when Adeel tells her that he doesn't like her, then she leaves in anger, although Zohra convinces Erum to move on.
 As time goes on, everyone is shown to be happy, with Saud now a toddler.
 The show ends with the message of not falling for dowry and making right choices so no regret comes later on.